West Virginia Interfaith Refugee Ministry (WVIRM)

 - Held an annual Rally in Charleston, WV to support refugees and increase awareness and interfaith understanding.

-- Participated in Civil Rights Lobby Day at the WV State Capitol.
+- Participated for several years in Civil Rights Lobby Day at the WV State Capitol.

 - Held informational community events such as talks to community and religious organizations about refugee resettlement, and information tables at community events such as the Charleston WV Artwork.